 St. Paul Lutheran School’s first Kindergarten class started in the fall of 1964.

-The before and after school care program, now known as Kids’ Club, began in 1972.
+The before and after school care program began in 1972.

 Start of Camp Spirit Summer Program